nperra/ccs2021/Abstracts.md

 # Call for Abstracts
-ccs2020 is the flagship conference on Complex Systems promoted by the CSS.
+CCS2018 is the flagship conference on Complex Systems promoted by the CSS.
 It brings under one umbrella a wide variety of leading researchers, practitioners and stakeholders with a direct interest in Complex Systems, from Physics to Computer Science, Biology, Social Sciences, Economics, and Technological and Communication Networks, among others.

-We are looking forward to seeing the best of your new insights in Complex Systems at the Conference on Complex Systems 2020, to be held from 7 to 12 December 2020.

 Topics covered by the Conference include, but are not limited to: